addr2data/aws-certification-prep/README.rst

 Certifications
 --------------
 At this point, my intention is to pursue the following certifications.
-I choose the **Solution Architect** certifications, because I felt, they would provide the most bang for my buck, from a career perspective.
+I choose the **Solution Architect** certifications, because I felt they would provide, from a career perspective, the most bang for my buck, .
 I added the **Advanced Networking** certification, because I have a strong interest in networking.
 It is possible these choices will change over time, but for now, this is the plan.

 -  AWS Certified Solutions Architect – Associate
 -  AWS Certified Advanced Networking – Specialty